Fastjet says in partnership talks with Emirates Airline

 Africa's fledging aviation market is poised for growth as consumer demand in the resource-rich continent rises.

-Middle East carrier Emirates uses its Dubai hub to connect travellers in Africa to the rest of the world.
+Middle East carrier Emirates uses its Dubai hub to connect travelers in Africa to the rest of the world.

 Fastjet shares were trading up 2.74 percent at 3.8 pence at 0915 GMT.